Orbea decaisneana (Lem.) Bruyns

 Caralluma decaisneana, Angolluma decaisneana, Boucerosia decaisneana, Desmidorchis decaisneana, Pachycymbium decaisneanum, Stapelia decaisneana

-Orbea decaisneana is a slender much-branched perennial succulent up to 8 inches (20 cm) tall, forming diffuse mats up to 20 inches (50 cm) in diameter.
-Stems are slender, cylindrical, slightly angled with conical protuberance, erect to decumbent, whitish green to grey-green, marbled or spotted with brown to purple, 3- to 6-ribbed, up to 16 inches (40 cm) long and up to 0.6 inch (1.5 cm) in diameter.
-The star-shaped flowers are up to 1 inches (2.5 cm) in diameter, and dark purple or reddish-brown in color.
+Orbea decaisneana is a much-branched succulent that grows up to 8 inches (20 cm) tall, forming diffuse mats up to 20 inches (50 cm) in diameter.
+Stems are slender, cylindrical, slightly angled with a conical protuberance, erect to decumbent, 3- to 6-ribbed, up to 16 inches (40 cm) long, and up to 0.6 inches (1.5 cm) in diameter.
+They are whitish-green to grey-green, marbled or spotted with brown to purple.
+Flowers are dark purple or reddish-brown, star-shaped, up to 1 inch (2.5 cm) in diameter.

 How to Grow and Care